DamienAllonsius/send_mails/README.md

 4. That's all folks !

 Cron will execute every hour your script which will fetch new commits of your repository.
-It will send you a mail with the details of the fetched data if he finds new commits !
+It will send you an email with the details of the fetched data if it finds new commits !